elbwalker/sgtm-tag-bigquery/README.md

 ## Creating a BigQuery Table For walker.js Events
 The BigQuery table that this tag template expects has a similar structure to all walker.js events - incuding entity, action, data, context, nested, version, timestamp, group and everything else specified in the [elbwalker website](https://www.elbwalker.com/).
 A `server_timestamp` is added as an alternative to the existing `timestamp` information from the browser.

-Additionally, you can define a set of key / value pairs that get sent along with the walker.js event and get stored in a `additional_params` record.
+Additionally, you can define a set of key / value pairs that get sent along with the walker.js event and get stored in a `additional_data` record.
 Values will be available as `string_value`, `float_value` or `int_value`.
 You can use them to add a user-defined set of headers, cookies or attributes of the request or event.

 ### Schema
 Create a new table in a new or existing dataset with the following schema that can be pasted as JSON: